nolanyee/data-science-portfolio/depth-map-generator/README.md

 <img src="images/DepthMapFig18.png" width ="375">

 The maximum window position is used as the intensity of the flat region in calculations.
-However, the user may override this intensity in the settings window.
+The above algorithm is based on the assumption that the flat regions in a bas-relief have the largest areas (corresponding to the unraised background of the relief).
+This assumption may not always hold.
+Therefore, the user may override this intensity in the settings window.

 ### Determination of Cast Shadow Regions
 To identify regions that are in cast shadow, the program scans through slices in the direction of the light.
 Drops in intensity greater than a user defined threshold over a user defined window mark the start of a shadow region, if the pixel intensity after the drop is lower than the midtone intensity (the intensity of the flat region, or a user defined intensity).
 Increases in intensity greater than another user defined threshold over another user defined window mark the end of a shadow region.